 Welcome to Pre-AP Biology!

 Welcome to my classroom!
-This will be my eighth year teaching Pre-AP Biology at Carnegie Vanguard High School.
+This will be my ninth year teaching Pre-AP Biology at Carnegie Vanguard High School.
 I hold a Bachelor of Science from Tarleton State University with a degree in Animal Science and a Biology minor.
-I will work hard to foster the life skills of asking questions, finding alternative avenues to solve problems, never giving up, and academic independence as we master content.
+I will work hard to foster the life skills of asking questions, critical thinking, never giving up, and academic independence as we master content.

 · Lab Safety & Nature of Science

 · Protein Synthesis

 · Genetic Combinations

 · Processes in Animals & Plants

 · Matter & Energy Flow